-Historic Sites of Manitoba: Varennes School (22 Varennes Avenue, Winnipeg)
+Historic Sites of Manitoba: Varennes School / École Varennes (22 Varennes Avenue, Winnipeg)

-Upon opening, the building’s capacity was unable to meet enrollment demands, and it was expanded that same year with the addition of a new wing containing seven additional rooms.
-The expansion was opened in December 1953.
-Prior to completion, the school employed staggered hours and off-site classes in the Windsor and Glenwood Community Clubs.
-The school was further expanded in 1977 with the addition of a gymnasium, based on designs of the Winnipeg architect John M. Venables.
-The school later handled a dual-immersion program before converting to exclusively French-immersion.
+Upon opening, the building’s capacity was unable to meet enrollment demands, and expansion with a new wing containing seven classrooms began almost immediately.
+The new section was opened in December 1953, before which the school employed staggered hours and off-site classes in the Windsor and Glenwood Community Clubs to accommodate the large student body.
+A further expansion occurred in 1959 with the addition of a two-storey section with two-thirds of a gymnasium, also designed by Smith Carter and Katelnikoff.

 Among the teachers of Varennes School were Kathleen Marion “Kay” Smith (?-1972), Colette Daley (c1998), and Al Thiessen.

 Photos & Coordinates

 “St. Vital votes Friday on school bylaw Monday,” Winnipeg Free Press, 19 June 1951, page 3.

 [Photo caption], Winnipeg Free Press, 20 June 1951, page 3.